 Maximum funding thresholds have been set within each category.
 These categories were established so that projects of a smaller scope do not compete against projects of a larger scope.
-Applicants will self-select a funding category, depending on the size of the proposed project.
+Applicants must self-select an Applicant Category, depending on the size and cost of their proposed project.
 See the table below:

-Funding Category Applicants in this Category may Request: Funds Available in this Category 1) Small Scope Up to \$2 million for the entire grant period. \$60,800,000 2) Large Scope More than \$2 million and up to \$8 million for the entire grant period. \$91,200,000 Total Available Funds: \$152,000,000
+Applicant Category Funding Threshold Funds Allocated to this Category 1) Small Scope Project Up to \$2 million for the entire grant period. \$42,800,000 2) Large Scope Project More than \$2 million and up to \$8 million for the entire grant period. \$64,200,000 3) Los Angeles County The County of Los Angeles may submit a single application for up to \$20 million for the entire grant period. \$20,000,000 Total Available Funds: \$127,000,000